 The above considerations will all factor in the cost of your lace front wig.
 This is why you may see the cost of human hair wigs range between $200- 300.
 So in retrospect, if you want to spend $200 on a human hair lace front wig instead of $300, you may have to compromise on some of the things you need.
 For example, you could choose to go for a black straight wig instead of a wavy blonde one.

 So what if you don't have $300 to pay for a lace front wig?
 Are there strategies you can use to bring the cost of the wig down?
 Well, it is important to realize that your lace front wig, especially human lace front wigs is an investment.
 They can last up to a year with proper care and can be reused several times if you choose to.

 With that in mind, there are some things that you can do to bring the cost down if you don't want to spend that much on a wig.
 They include the following:

 • If it is your first time buying a wig, you might want to start with a shorter wig.
 They cost a lot less than longer wigs and they are also easier to install and manage.
 Once you have a bit of experience you can get longer ones.

-By far, you've known how much does it cost to get a lace front wig put on clearly.
+By far, you've known how much it costs to get a lace front wig put on clearly.
 We cannot stress this fact enough.
-When buying a good quality wig, consider it an investment and treat it as such.
+When buying a good-quality lace front wig, consider it an investment and treat it as such.
 This means take care of it and it will serve you for a long time.